devassistant/devassistant/docs/developer_documentation/tutorial_creating_assistant.rst

 but this is not covered by this tutorial (not even by reference, so I need to place TODO here to document it).)

+*Note: There can be more dependencies sections and run sections in one assistant.
+To find out more about the rules of when they're used and how run sections can call each other, consult* :ref:`dependencies reference <dependencies_ref>` *and* :ref:`run reference <run_ref>`.

 Something About Snippets
 ~~~~~~~~~~~~~~~~~~~~~~~~